endlesskwazar/go-posts-api/README.md

 - [ ] Extract test database config to envs
 - [ ] Add tests for social oauth
 - [ ] Pass url to templates(login, register).
 Don't hardcode it.
 Mb, pass config or use helper func
+- [ ] Use one point of build app for tests and real app.
+Customize params by env
+- [ ] Cache deps in Drone CI steps